If you're like me and you're tired of saying "electronic log" and "Jeremy Peter Green," then this is the clog for you.

 The last sentence in that quote is the only one I agree with.
 This is what we should be telling children with Tourette syndrome:

 Tourette's sucks, so you need to work around it.
-It will get in your way, constantly, from the time it fully manifests in fifth grade to your final living moment, barring a remission after adolescence or the discovery of a completely effective treatment.
+It will get in your way, constantly, from the time it fully manifests in fifth grade to your final living moment, barring the discovery of a completely effective treatment.
 You can still be successful, but it will be harder than if you didn't have Tourette's.
-It's not something to be ashamed of, but it is a bad thing and your focus should be on learning how to suppress and control it so that you can live a life that looks normal to others and is for the most part enjoyable.
+It's not something to be ashamed of, but it is a bad thing and your focus should be learning how to suppress and control it so that you can live a life that looks normal to others and is for the most part enjoyable.